brookinc/swift-linux-vagrant/README.md

 - Once that's done, sync this repository to your machine, then navigate to the corresponding local directory in the terminal.
 - Run `vagrant up` and wait a few minutes for the setup process to complete.
 - Use `vagrant ssh` to log in to your newly-provisioned virtual machine.
-- Within the virtual machine, your repo directory is accessible as `/vagrant`, so change to that directory with `cd /vagrant`.
+- Within the virtual machine, your repo directory is accessible as `/vagrant`, so change to that directory by entering `cd /vagrant`.
 - Enter `swift test.swift` to run the included test file.
 Hooray!
 You're running Swift code on Linux! 🎉

 ## Playing Around